antanst/kfreestyle/README.md

 ## Difference between kfreestylemacd and kfreestyle2d

 This project is a direct fork of the [Freestyle 2 driver by Christopher Waldon](https://github.com/whereswaldon/kfreestyle2d).
-The keycodes are changed to the ones used by the Freestyle Mac edition so make it usable on a Linux computer.
-The name was changed to kfreestylemac to reflect this change, but all other code, including the rest of this readme, was left as written by Christopher.
+The keycodes are changed to the ones used by the Freestyle Mac edition so to make it usable on a Linux computer.
+The name was changed to kfreestylemacd to reflect this change, but all other code, including the rest of this readme, was left as written by Christopher.